vedph/cadmus_itinera_doc/models.md

 ### PersonEventsPart

 Any event relevant for the biography of a person, including his works.
-This part is used, with 2 different roles, for both the correspondent's biography and his meetings with the reference author.

 - `events` (`BioEvent[]`):
   - `type`\* (`string`; thesaurus)